 Kidney Diseases (NIDDK), and Institute of Neurological Disorders and

 Stroke (NINDS) stipends.
 To qualify for funding from either of

 these institutes, you must select a mentor from the approved faculty

 preceptors list for NIDDK or NINDS.

 Finding a Faculty Mentor

-If you need help finding a faculty mentor, attend the Job Fair in late February (5th floor gallery).
+If you need help finding a faculty mentor, attend the Summer Research Opportunity Fair in February (5th floor gallery).
 Departments/faculty will be available to talk with you about their research projects.

 - Participation in the C. Frank Webber Prize for Student Research Competition at the Summer Research Program Research Forum.
 Prizes range from $400 - $750.